pfadfinden/Dokumente/Geschaeftsordnung.md

 > Beschlossen in der 26.
 Bundesversammlung vom 19. bis 21.
 Mai 2000 in Immenhausen
 Beschlossen in der 40.
 Bundesversammlung vom 08. bis 09.
 Juni 2013 in Immenhausen
 Beschlossen in der 42.
 Bundesversammlung vom 12. bis 14.
 Juni 2015 in Immenhausen
+Geändert in der 44.
+Bundesversammlung vom 09. bis 11.
+Juni 2017 in Immenhausen.